Famous Waterfalls Around Kathmandu Valley:

 Kageshwori Jharna: Where Spirituality Meets Nature

 Devotees visit this temple during Tihar to offer food and prayers to the crow statue.
-Visiting this sacred waterfall offers a blend of spiritual fulfillment and natural beauty.
+Visiting this sacred waterfall in Kathmandu offers a blend of spiritual fulfillment and natural beauty.

 Tindhare Jharna: Nepal’s ‘Bahubali’ Waterfall